OldUser101/Sparx-Helper/README.md

 ## What it does:
-It takes a screenshot every time you answer a question in sparx.
+It takes a screenshot every time you answer a question in Sparx.
 Later you can search for that question number and get the screenshot.